-The strength of these cramps varies from person to person, but they may be more severe than typical menstrual cramps.
+The severity of these cramps varies from person to person, but they may be more severe than typical menstrual cramps.

 Many people experience symptoms that accompany their cramps, including:

-Each woman experiences menstrual cramps differently.
+Each person experiences menstrual cramps differently.
 Some may have severe cramping throughout their period, while others notice only mild discomfort before menstruation.

 Cramps that follow menstruation are treated in the same way as most uterine cramps.

 The severity of cramping can be reduced using the following methods:

 - placing a heating pad or hot water bottle on the abdomen